Grand Principality of Serbia: History

 In 1150, Desa was mentioned in a charter as dux of Duklja, Travunija and Zahumlje.
-In 1150, Uroš II swore loyalty to the Byzantine Emperor, and demanded that Desa be put in prison.
+In 1150, Uroš II swore loyalty to the Byzantine Emperor and demanded that Desa be put in prison.
 He recovered his title and lands, and Desa also swore loyalty, and was recognized as ruler of the Dalmatian lands.
 The two brothers were to rule the appointed regions as Manuel's vassals.
-The event is part of what would become a competition between the Byzantine Emperor and Holy Roman Emperor that would soon move into Hungary.
+The event was part of what would become a competition between the Byzantine Emperor and Holy Roman Emperor that would soon move into Hungary.
 In 1151, Manuel I declared war on Hungary.
-This was due to the fact that Hungary had aided Serbia in its revolts against Byzantine rule.
+This was because Hungary had aided Serbia in its revolts against Byzantine rule.
 Byzantine troops were sent into Syrmia and across the Danube.
 The Byzantines caused great destruction and then withdrew, the operation being strictly punitive, with no occupation of lands.
 Géza II soon signed a peace treaty.
 Over the next 20 years, there were to be 10 campaigns against Hungary.
 Manuel I was able to keep the Hungarians under control in the Balkans, at the expense of abandoning the Norman conflict.
 In 1153, Desa ousted Uroš II; the pro-Hungarian faction at the Serbian court was upset with the Byzantine overlordship.
 In autumn 1154, Manuel I settled the dispute between Uroš II and Desa.
-The Emperor restored Uroš II in 1155 or 1156, and gave Desa the appanage of Dendra near Niš.
+The Emperor restored Uroš II in 1155 or 1156 and gave Desa the appanage of Dendra near Niš.
 In 1161–62, Uroš II was briefly replaced by Beloš, who then returned to his office in Hungary and Croatia.
 Uroš II seems to have died in 1165 or 1166.

 Manuel I now put Tihomir at the Serbian throne; he was the son of Zavida, a close relative to Uroš II who had held Zahumlje.
 The rule was divided between Tihomir and his three younger brothers: Tihomir held supreme rule, while Stracimir ruled West Morava, Miroslav ruled Hum and Travunija, and Stefan Nemanja ruled Toplica, Ibar, Rasina and Reke.
 The youngest of the brothers, Nemanja, was also given the county of Dubočica by Manuel I; he had aided the Byzantines against the Hungarians in Syrmia (1164).
 Tihomir most likely saw Nemanja's ties with Manuel I as a threat.
 Nemanja had monasteries built in Kuršumlija and near Kosanica, without the approval of Tihomir; Nemanja thought he had the freedom to do so, while Tihomir disagreed, thinking that Nemanja sought independence as he had close relations with Manuel I.